snorpey/triangulate-image/README.md

 development
 ===

-`npm run build` will build the node-ready and browser-ready versions, which are written to the `dist-node` and `dist` directories.
+`npm run build` will build the node-ready and browser-ready versions, which are saved to the `dist-node` and `dist` directories.

+`npm run test` will run the tests in both the browser and node.

 license
 ===